Blog The Best Apps That Blocks Other Apps on Your Child’s Phone

 One way to block unwanted apps on computers and phones is by using an app blocker.
 Adults usually use an app blocker for productivity and removing distractions.
 These apps work by turning off notifications from other apps.
 Some of them stop you from opening all apps, or only the ones you’ve blacklisted, for a certain time.

 App blockers are not just for adults.
 Kids, too, can use them for concentration while studying.
-However, parents cannot use app blockers to restrict their child’s access to an app or control how much they use it.
+However, parents cannot use app blockers to restrict their children’s access to an app or control how much they use it.

 Find below a list of the most popular app blockers: